-This tutorial will demonstrate how to split strings into cells.
+This tutorial will demonstrate how to split strings of text into cells in VBA.

 Split String into Cells

 In VBA, we can use the Split Function to split a string of text into an Array.

 Note: We wrote an entire mega-guide to using the Split Function in VBA.
 We highly recommend that you check it out.